Search for Important Questions

 1. Explain the philosophy in the line 'Manushya Maatra Bandhu Hai' from the context of the poem.

-3. What is the definition of democracy?
+3. What is the theme of 'Kiran Ghenuein'?

 1. Explain the philosophy behind 'As you sow, so shall you reap'.